ruuda/rcl/docs/syntax.md

 Dictionaries, _dicts_ for short, are surrounded by `{}`.
 Dicts can be written in json form, where the left-hand side is an expression.
-Then the key and value are separated by `:` and the element separator is `,`.
+Then the key and value are separated by `:`.
+The element separator is `,`.
 A trailing comma is optional.

 ```rcl